dnizzolo/ski/README.md

 T
 ```

-Here we reduce the term and sure enough the result is the variable
+Now we reduce the term and sure enough the result is the variable y.
+I
-`y`.
-I should add that combinatory logic itself doesn't have
+should add that combinatory logic itself doesn't have variables, I
-variables, I just added them so one can see more clearly the
+just added them so one can see more clearly the application of a
-application of a combinator.
-The variables are basically just
+combinator.
+The variables are basically just placeholders and don't
-placeholder and don't have reduction rules associated with them.
+have reduction rules associated with them.

 ```
 SKI> (reduce-term (parse-combinator-term "KIxy"))